Key Takeaways:

 Thus far at least, the heightened attention surrounding ICHRAs and the resulting meteoric rise has only translated into a tiny sliver of market share, and although that market share has been obtained over a relatively short amount of time, the types of companies that are best suited to capitalize on the advantages that accompany ICHRA adoption are too few in number to make widespread adoption seem likely.

-Also, these accounts can be offered as standalone health benefits, or they can be offered in tandem with traditional employer-sponsored insurance and there is no upper limit on reimbursement levels, allowing for great flexibility in tailoring these arrangements to the needs of the talent your organization hopes to attract and retain.
+Also, these accounts can be offered as standalone health benefits, or they can be offered in tandem with traditional employer-sponsored insurance, and there is no upper limit on reimbursement levels, which allows for significant flexibility in tailoring these arrangements to the needs of the talent pools that your organization hopes to attract and retain.

-Further, compliance and administration for ICHRAs is theoretically simplified relative to traditional group-plan coverage, and risk/cost is limited due to the predetermined amount of reimbursement available each term.
+Further, compliance and administration for ICHRAs are theoretically simplified relative to traditional group-plan coverage, and risk/cost is limited due to the predetermined amount of reimbursement available each term.

 The IRS first recognized HRAs in 2002, and though the popularity of HRAs swelled throughout the early part of the century, in 2013 an interpretation of the Affordable Care Act effectively outlawed them for failure to comply with the new credible coverage rules.